dortania/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 | ![](../images/UC-enable-1.png) | ![OCLP GUI Build Finished](../images/UC-enable-2.png) |

-Most Macs 2011 and above should work out of the box.
-However, older Macs like 2008-2011 MacBook Pro's require upgrading to a newer Wi-Fi/Bluetooth card.
+Most Mac models from 2011 and above should work out of the box.
+However, older Macs like the 2008-2011 MacBook Pros require upgrading the Wi-Fi/Bluetooth card to a newer model.
 More info in the [requirements section.](#requirements-for-universal-control)

 Some Monterey-native models are blacklisted, check the [blacklisted models section](#blacklisted-models) for more info.